- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is important to note that these recommendations are general best practices for securing NAS devices and may not be specific to the Digiever DS-8349-SRM Pro+ model.
 Always refer to the manufacturer's documentation and guidelines for device-specific security recommendations.

-Although NAS DS-8349-SRM Pro+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DS-8349-SRM Pro+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -